-- 1. provides entrepreneurial leadership, and guidance on the overall strategic direction, oversees the proper conduct of the business, performance and affairs of the Group and ensures that the necessary financial, human and operational resources are in place for the Group to meet its objectives; - 2. sets objective performance criteria to evaluate the Board's and Board Committees' performance and succession planning process;
+- provides entrepreneurial leadership, and guidance on the overall strategic direction, oversees the proper conduct of the business, performance and affairs of the Group and ensures that the necessary financial, human and operational resources are in place for the Group to meet its objectives; - 2. sets objective performance criteria to evaluate the Board and Board Committees' performance and succession planning process;

-- reviews the adequacy and effectiveness of the Group's risk management and internal controls framework including financial, operational, compliance and information technology controls and establishing risk appetite and parameters to safeguard shareholders' interests and the Group's assets; - 4. reviews and approves key operational and business initiatives, major funding proposals and other corporate actions, significant investment and divestment proposals, including determining the Group's operating and financial performance, the Group's annual budgets and capital expenditure, release of the Group's half-year and full-year financial results and other strategic initiatives proposed by Management; - approves all Board appointments/re-appointments and appointment of Chief Executive Officer ("CEO") and other persons having authority and responsibility for planning, directing and controlling the activities of the Company ("Key Management Personnel"), evaluates their performance and reviewing their remuneration packages; - 6. establishes goals and priority for Management and reviews Management's performance by monitoring the achievement of these goals; - 7. identifies the key stakeholder groups and recognizes that their perceptions affect the Company's reputation; - 8. sets the Company's values and standards (including ethical standards), and ensures that obligations to shareholders and other stakeholders are understood and met; and - 9. considers sustainability issues (where applicable), e.g. environmental and social factors, as part of its strategic formulation.
+- 3. reviews the adequacy and effectiveness of the Group's risk management and internal controls framework including financial, operational, compliance and information technology controls and establishing risk appetite and parameters to safeguard shareholders' interests and the Group's assets; - 4. reviews and approves key operational and business initiatives, major funding proposals and other corporate actions, significant investment and divestment proposals, including determining the Group's operating and financial performance, the Group's annual budgets and capital expenditure, release of the Group's half-year and full-year financial results and other strategic initiatives proposed by Management; - 5. approves all Board appointments/re-appointments and appointment of Chief Executive Officer ("CEO") and other persons having authority and responsibility for planning, directing and controlling the activities of the Company ("Key Management Personnel" or "KMP"), evaluates their performance and reviewing their remuneration packages; - 6. establishes goals and priority for Management and reviews Management's performance by monitoring the achievement of these goals; - 7. approves the nominations for the Board by the Nominating Committee and endorsing the appointments of the KMP; - 8. reviews recommendations made by the Audit Committee on the appointment, re-appointment or removal of external auditors; - 9. reviews recommendations made by the Remuneration Committee and approving the remuneration packages for the Board and KMP; - 10. identifies the key stakeholder groups and recognises that their perceptions affect the Company's reputation; - 11. sets the Company's values and standards (including ethical standards), and ensures that obligations to shareholders and other stakeholders are understood and met; and - 12. considers sustainability issues, e.g. environmental and social factors, as part of its strategic formulation.